ManavJani07/Smart-Wi-Fi-Scocket-With-Anedya-IOT/README.md

 - Relay module
 - Switchboard socket
 - 5V power supply
-- Blynk IoT app installed on your mobile device
 - Basic knowledge of electronics and programming

 ### Installation

 1. **Assemble the Components**:
+   - Connect the relay module to the ESP8266 at D0 Pin.
-   - Connect the relay module to the ESP8266 at D4 Pin  .
+   - You can connect 2nd relay module to the ESP8266 at D5 Pin  .
    - Wire the switchboard socket to the relay module.
    - Power the ESP8266 using the 5V supply.

-2. **Set Up Blynk App**:
+2. **Set Up Anedya-IOT**:
-   - Download and install the Blynk app from the App Store or Google Play.
+   - Go to the Anedya IoT website.
+   - Sign up for a new account using your email address and create a password.
-   - Create a new project in the Blynk app.
+   - Log in to your account using the credentials you created.
-   - Add a button widget to the project and configure it to control a digital pin (e.g., D1) on the ESP8266.
-   - Note down the BLYNK_AUTH_TOKEN,BLYNK_TEMPLATE_ID,BLYNK_TEMPLATE_NAME provided by Blynk.
+   - Once logged in, navigate to the dashboard.
+   - Click on "Create New Project."
+   - Enter a name and description for your project.
+   - Click on "Your Project."
+   - Click on "Nodes."
+   - Click on "Create New Node."
+   - Enter a name and description for your node.
+   - Turn on Preauthrorize a Device
+   - Get a Physical Device ID from this website https://www.uuidgenerator.net/

 3. **Programming the ESP8266**:
    - Install the Arduino IDE on your computer.